alokc83/tipsy-swift/README.md

 ![](./tipsy-swift-logo.png)
-This idea came to me when I was out drinking :beers: with some of the smartest iOS developers on planet earth :earth_asia: on **Friday The 13th Night**.
+This idea came to me when I was out drinking :beers: with some of the smartest iOS developers on planet earth :earth_asia: on **Friday Night**.
 Hence the name and the logo :smile:

 This is curared list of tips/tricks that I have _found/learned/used_ along the way.